abd3lraouf/aicommit/README.md

 ## Overview

-AICommit analyzes your Git changes and leverages Amazon Q to automatically generate high-quality conventional commit messages.
+AICommit analyzes your Git changes to automatically generate high-quality conventional commit messages.
 It follows best practices, adds appropriate emojis based on commit type, and streamlines your Git workflow.

 > **Note**: This package is published under the scoped name `@abd3lraouf/aicommit` on npm.